Do you need to seal stone surfaces to protect them?

-Happily, a lot more is understood about the nature of sealants and its reaction with stone now, and your stone specialist will be able to reassure you if you have any doubts about whether to seal or not seal your patio.
+A lot more is understood now about the nature of sealants and its reaction with stone, and here at Stoneworld we are able to reassure you if you have any doubts about whether to seal your patio or not.

 At Stoneworld our advice would be to definitely seal stone if it is of a very light colour, such as White Mint.
-The beauty of this stone is its pure light colour, so the ingress of any lichen, or spillages from the BBQ, etc is going to quickly spoil your enjoyment of the stone.
+The light colour of this stone means that any lichen, or spillages from the BBQ, etc is going to quickly spoil your enjoyment of the stone.

 We would also suggest sealing a stone like Black Limestone if you like the finish that can be achieved using a colour intensifier whereby the natural colour of the stone is enhanced.
-There are various products on the market for this kind of effect, but Rob Parkers Best Colour Intensifier is unique because it is a colour enhancer and sealer treatment in one.
+There are various products on the market for this kind of effect, but Rob Parker’s Best Colour Enhancing Sealer is unique because it is a colour enhancer and sealer treatment in one.

 Sealing a stone patio in the UK can also help preserve the structure of the stone.
 Our cold damp winters can be detrimental to the long life of a patio.
 If water is held within the structure of the stone and we then get a cold snap of weather, the water will freeze and expand.
 Then on thawing the water will contract again.
 Over time this continual expansion and contraction will cause weakness in the stone, and eventually cracks in the paving.
 Effective sealing will prevent the ingress of water completely.

-After sealing your patio with an excellent product like Rob Parkers Best Patio Sealers, no moisture will penetrate the surface, therefore it is essential to ensure that rainwater run-off is controlled with an effective gradient to ensure that standing water does not collect on the surface, which could cause a slipping hazard to users.
-This is best practise with patio building anyway, and all good landscapers will be aware of this.
+After sealing your patio with our Rob Parker’s Best Patio Sealer, no moisture will penetrate the surface, therefore it is essential to ensure that rainwater run-off is controlled with an effective gradient to ensure that standing water does not collect on the surface, which could cause a slipping hazard to users.
+This is best practice with patio building anyway, and landscapers should be aware of this.

 Do you need to seal stone floors?

-To have relatively carefree enjoyment of your stone floor, at Stoneworld we strongly recommend sealing your stone floor tiles.
+To have relatively carefree enjoyment of your stone floor, we strongly recommend sealing your stone floor tiles.

-All natural stone is porous to some extent, with sandstone being the most porous, and granite & marble being the least.
+Stone surfaces such as sandstone are characterised by their high decorative value.
+Thus, using the right products to prevent them from getting damaged and stained is important if you want to keep them in the best condition for longer.
+All natural stone is porous to some extent, with sandstone being the most porous, and granite and marble being the least.
 Any spillage has the potential to seep into unsealed stone tiles and cause staining that will affect the overall appearance of the floor.

 Buying a granite worktop is not a maintenance free option.
-They are not hard work, but many people buy them and then spoil them by letting them become marked or stained through careless use.
+They are not hard work, but many people buy them and then face problems due to lack of proper care.